eNMS-automation/eNMS/README.md

 ## NAPALM Configuration

 The NAPALM configuration webpage allows the user to change the configuration of one or more devices by using NAPALM functions: load_merge, load_replace, commit, discard and rollback.
-The user has to select a port (default port: 8022) and a transport protocol.
+The user has to select a transport protocol and enters its credentials (username, password and secret password if needed).
 The script can also be a Jinja2 template, in which case a YAML file has to be imported to turn the J2 template into a real script.

 In the right-side panel, it is possible to schedule the time when the script will be sent to the device(s).